cyb3rsword/MikDroid/README.md

-# Remote MikroTIK on your Android
+# MikDroid - Remote MikroTIK on your Android

 ## Overview